leyhline/Lagrange/_drafts/the-passionate-programmer.md

     </figcaption>
 </figure>

 Why didn't someone tell this sooner to me?
 For me my parents are experienced and intelligent people who are more often right than wrong.
 But of course their experience is limited to their living environment!
 Why should they know about working with modern technology?
 Sure, there are some general rules independent of industry.
 But at large this is not something one can develop a general intuition for.
 It's the same as with quotations from famous people.
 Yes, these are people who are more intelligent and more successful.
 Doesn't mean everything out of their mouth is concentrated truth!
-The accuracy of advice somehow randomly distributed… Like many things in the real world.
+The accuracy of advice is somehow randomly distributed; like many things in the real world.
 So there's no reason why parents' advice should be more valuable.
 Naturally, this also doesn't mean to disregard everything from the beginning.
 But a bit of own thinking and trying things out doesn't hurt.

 ### Making the Hang